 The appointment of new directors is recommended by the Nomination and RemunerationCommittee ('NRC') on the basis of requisite skills proficiency experience andcompetencies as identified and finalized by the Board considering the industry and sectorin which the Company operates.
 The Board on the recommendation of the NRC independentlyevaluates and if found suitable confirms an appointment to the Board.
 The appointmentsare based on the merits of the candidate and due regard is given to diversity includingfactors like gender age cultural educational & geographical background ethnicityetc.

 DIRECTOR RETIRING BY ROTATION

-In accordance with the provisions of the Companies Act 2013 and the Article 125of the Articles of Association of the Company Mr. Basant Goyal (DIN: 07659491)Whole-Time Director of the Company retires by rotation and being eligible offer himselffor re-appointment in the 32nd Annual General Meeting of the Company.
+Pursuant to the provisions of Section 152 the Companies Act 2013 and the Article 125of the Articles of Association of the Company Mr. Basant Goyal (DIN: 07659491)Whole-Time Director of the Company retires by rotation and being eligible offer himselffor re-appointment in the 32nd Annual General Meeting of the Company.
 The details ofDirectors being recommended for re-appointment as required is contained in theaccompanying Notice convening the ensuing Annual General Meeting of the Company.

 KEY MANAGERIAL PERSONNEL

 As on 31st March 2020 the company has following Key Managerial Personnel in complianceof provisions of Section 203 of the Companies Act 2013: